aneeshdurg/what_is_a_filesystem/_pages/11-disk-latency.md

 What if we could somehow remember the contents of that block?
 We could make use of a cache.
 Click `Enable cache` to turn on a basic `LRU` cache.

+Try playing around with the cache size to see how different cache sizes affect performance.
+In real life this cache would be taking up valuable memory space and wouldn't always be availible.

+You might have noticed that in this demo the disk pointer is never moving to the inode table.
+That's because we're assuming that all inodes are cached in memory.
+In reality this may not always be the case, but it's a relatively harmless assumption for our purposes.

+What if we didn't have a cache?
 Another solution could be to defragment the disk.
 <!-- (TODO make a way to turn of animations temporarily)-->
 The last potential solution would be to change the storage medium to something